bliakher/cshargs/README.md

 - If `required: false`, the default value of the property is used.
 - If `required: true`, missing option throws an exception.
 - For alias, use the named argument `alias`
-- For option that can be used only with some other option use the named argument `useWith` which takes the option property name.
+- For option that can be used only with some other option use the named (see [Option dependencies]())
-- For help description, use the named argument `help` Types of option properties must be either:
+- For help description, use the named argument `help`
-  - one of the C# primitives (`int`, `string`, `bool`, `short`, `long`, etc.)
-  - an enum.
-  - any user defined type `T`, which provides static method `T Parse(string str);`

 ## Verb option ( `git push` )
-- Verb option attribute is used for subcommands
+Verb option attribute is used for subcommands.
+In this case, type of the option property must be a child of the `Parser` class.
 ```c#
 class GitArguments : Parser {
     [VerbOption("push")]